muecoin/Guides/masternode_setup.md

 Better hardware can be used to help the masternode performance, but using less than the required minimal hardware can make the masternode unstable and cause the node to crash or perform poorly.
 By doing so, the node can get kicked off the masternode lists, causing the masternode to lose payments.

 Uses who are looking at building the hot wallet from source, please consider getting a VPS with `2 GB` of ram, or setup a swap file to allow the building to be successful.
-Using 1 GB of ram will likely cause memory errors and crashes during compiling,
+Using 1 GB of ram will likely cause memory errors and crashes during compiling.

 ### Setting up a local wallet for cold storage and a hot wallet (masternode) on a VPS

 Let's start by getting the wallet for your platform.
-Please go the website: https://github.com/muecoin/MUECore/releases and select the wallet that matches your computer.
-For this tutorial we will be using a 64-bit Windows machine for the cold storage wallet and a Linux VPS for the hot masternode daemon.
+Please go the website: https://github.com/muecoin/MUECore/releases/latest and select the wallet that matches your computer.
+For this tutorial we will be using a 64-bit Windows machine for the cold storage wallet and a Ubuntu Linux VPS for the hot masternode daemon.

 #### Install wallet on local machine
 Download the Windows client, muecore-v1.0.2-win64.exe You may check the files with the provided checksums, verify that the files downloaded correctly, and if they are different, please re-download the client again.